-What do you do when you have just one or two more bites on your plate, but you can’t get the delicious morsels onto your fork?
+What do you do when you are using the American Style (4-steps) of dining to eat, and have just one or two more bites on your plate, but you can’t get the delicious morsels onto your fork?

 Do you use your fingers?
 (Please don’t.)